The Keep on the Borderlands: 2015–present

 In 2016, the Brazilian publisher Redbox Editora released a remake of The Keep on the Borderlands called O Forte das Terras Marginais for their own retro-clone system Old Dragon.
 The module was translated and adapted by Rafael Beltrame, chief editor of Old Dragon.

 In March 2017 Mike Mearls, Mike Carr, and Chris Doyle announced that Goodman Games had entered a partnership with Wizards of the Coast to publish a collector's edition of The Keep on the Borderland and In Search of the Unknown.
 In January 2018 Goodman Games announced that the hardback book would be 380 pages in length and contain digital scans of the originals, 5th Edition conversions, additional new content, and "testimonials".
 The Goodman Games reprint entitled Into the Borderlands appeared in May 2018 as volume one of "Original Adventures Reincarnated".

-As part of the 2024 revision to the 5th Edition ruleset, a new starter set titled Heroes of the Borderlands is scheduled for release in 2025.
-It is inspired by the original Keep on the Borderlands and the set will include three booklets: Caves of Chaos, the Keep on the Borderlands, and the Wilderness.
+As part of the 2024 revision to the 5th Edition ruleset, a new starter set titled Heroes of the Borderlands was released on September 16, 2025.
+It is inspired by the original Keep on the Borderlands and the set includes three booklets: Caves of Chaos, the Keep on the Borderlands, and the Wilderness.
 In a Polygon review, they described how Heroes of the Borderlands aims to lower the barrier for new players by giving out tools like a quick‑start guide, combat tracker, and abundant physical components.